muggy8/improbable/from-me-to-me/UIb4kVxn.md

 Before long, I could feel a small, dull pain radiating from all over my head.

-It wasn't anything worse than a pintch but it felt like it came from all over my face, as if something was firmly pressed into every part of my face.
+It wasn't anything worse than a pinch but it felt like it came from all over my face, as if something was firmly pressed into every part of my face.

 "It's done" Mikay said cutting into my thoughts.